-- 18b.
-What happens to the UVC light that reaches the earth's outer atmosphere? - 18c.
+17a.
+What happens to the UVC in sunlight that reaches the earth's outer atmosphere?
+Does this UVC light reach the earth's surface?

+17b.
 Explain how Haloferax can survive in very sunny environments.

 III.
 How well does sunscreen protect cells against UV light?